 After graduating from Oxford Brookes University I began working immediately within private practice in Oxford as a neuromusculoskeletal Physiotherapist and became a member of the Chartered Society of Physiotherapy (CSP).

-At the earliest opportunity allowed under industry regulations I studied and gained accreditation with the Acupuncture Association of Chartered Physiotherapists (AACP) and now regularly use acupuncture during treatment sessions where appropriate.
+At the earliest opportunity allowed under industry regulations I studied and gained accreditation with the Acupuncture Association of Chartered Physiotherapists (AACP) and use acupuncture during treatment sessions where appropriate.

 I have also completed extensive training with the Australian Physiotherapy and Pilates Institute (APPI), the global industry leaders in clinical, modified Pilates and, after a lot of hard work and examination, am now very proud to be a Fully Certified Instructor with them.

 I believe that physical therapy needs to be holistic in its approach.
 Although some injuries and complaints may be more straightforward than others, there is often so much more going on than just the site of someone's pain.
 In my aim of reducing an individual's pain and restoring movement I may use a single treatment strategy or several combined, whatever is needed to get the job done.

 Whichever approach is suitable I will discuss it with you every step of the way, from the initial assessment through to the point where you no longer need my help.
 I believe knowledge is there to be shared, and in the case of the human frame, a little knowledge can have very profound effects.

 Away from my work I am happiest when out running.
 Although for me running is a personal escape, I have taken part in all sorts of public events which has seen me finish everything from a charity 10k race through to the Marathon des Sables.